Skip to content

 GPU lead times

-Nvidia H100 servers are currently taking months to arrive, placing orders
+Nvidia B and H series GPU servers are currently taking months to arrive, placing orders

 ASAP once funding is secured is highly recommended.